 Cannes is the international prestige play.
 Un Certain Regard programs formally ambitious work that doesn't quite fit the Competition's auteur-driven mandate—exactly where a first feature from new filmmakers belongs.
 A Cannes selection signals to European buyers, co-production partners, and international press that RECALL operates at the highest level of craft.

-The film's visual grammar aligns with what Cannes programmers seek: the 1.33:1 Academy ratio (formal discipline), the locked-off camera (systematic attention to composition), the icon-object approach (the jug, the wall, the cracked photograph).
+The film's visual grammar aligns with what Cannes programmers seek: the icon-object approach (the jug, the wall, the cracked photograph), the 2.39:1 anamorphic framing, the systematic attention to compositional rhyme.
 Cannes has always valued cinema that trusts images over exposition.
 Elena holding brown water is a poster.
-The Geiger counter clicking under black is an accusation.
 It needs no explanation.

 Strategic Value